About

 These parts, along with a core Self, interact and influence our experiences, thoughts, and behaviors.
 IFS therapy aims to help individuals understand and collaborate with their parts, fostering a sense of unity, balance and compassionate self-leadership.

-I am a trained IFS therapist through the Internal Family Systems model and have received a Level 1 certification.
+I am a trained IFS therapist through the Internal Family Systems model and have received a level 1 certification.